-This section covers our main contribution: the collection of empirical evidence to determine whether approaches in simulation-based inference are conservative by nature.
-We are particularly interested in determining \emph{whether} certain approaches should be favoured over others.
-We do so by measuring the coverage of posterior estimators produced by these approaches across a broad range of hyperparameters and benchmarks of varied complexity, including two \emph{real} problems from the field of astronomy.
-As in real use-cases, the true posteriors associated with these benchmarks are unknown.
+This section covers our main contribution: the collection of empirical evidence to determine whether some simulation-based inference algorithms are conservative by nature.
+We are particularly interested in determining whether certain approaches should be favoured over others.
+We do so by estimating the expected coverage of posterior estimators produced by these approaches across a broad range of hyperparameters and benchmarks of varying complexity, including two real problems.
+As in real use cases, the true posteriors are effectively intractable and therefore unknown.